Q&A

 For those whose breath smelled as bad as the armpits of the lower class, honey was combined with boiled herbs and spices, such as cinnamon and myrrh, to form pellets which were then used as breath mints.
 The Egyptians had their share of struggles when it came to warding off vermin and parasites.

-READ ALSO: What is the opposite of reading a book?
+READ ALSO: What is the capital of the European Union?

 What did the ancient Egyptians use for breath mints?